 Another timeless classic is Oriental Wantons with Black Vinegar & Chilli Oil.
 Each wanton is skilfully wrapped in a layer of smooth, silky dough that hides a sumptuous, mild-flavoured filling.
 The real magic, however, lies in the sauce.
 The sharp tang of black vinegar melds with the fiery kick of chilli oil for an addictive fusion of flavours that will leave you wanting more.

-Din Tai Fung is located at B1-01, The Shoppes.
+Din Tai Fung is located at The Shoppes, #B1-01.

 Mott 32, a beacon of culinary sophistication, elevates dim sum to a lavish affair.
 With its focus on the finest ingredients and meticulous craftsmanship, the restaurant offers modern Cantonese cuisine that is both delicious and visually appealing.